 The Experience API (xAPI) is a technical specification that makes it easier for learning technologies to connect to each other.
-Basically, it’s a rulebook for how learning tools communicate about online and offline activities of an individual or group of people.
+Basically, it’s a rulebook for how learning tools communicate about and glean data from online and offline activities of an individual or group of people.

 How does xAPI work?

 We like to use a USB analogy to help describe how xAPI works.
 Your computer is likely equipped with a USB port, which means you can connect certified USB peripherals to your computer to transfer files, connect devices (e.g., printer, keyboard), or even back up data.
 As long as your computer’s manufacturer and the USB drive manufacturer formatted their equipment according to the USB specification, the equipment will work together.

 The xAPI specification works in much the same way.
 If tools conform to the “rules” of the xAPI specification, they can, in theory, connect to different products (e.g., LMS, social learning platforms, learning experience platforms, etc.) and automatically transfer learning records.
 In all cases, there’s a Learning Record Store at the center, receiving, storing, and returning the data as required.

 Aren’t learning and business systems already able to share data?